ambit/bms-support/docs/crm-finding-contacts.md

 ---
 layout: docs
 title: Finding Contacts
-prev_section: filters-and-pagination
+prev_section: core-filters-and-pagination
-next_section: updating-contact-information
+next_section: crm-managing-contacts
-permalink: /docs/finding-contacts/
+permalink: /docs/crm-finding-contacts/
 ---

 A contact is any business or person that is recorded in the CRM database.